Club Member Since 10/11/2003

 Other hobbies and interests:

 Snow boarding, music, church, golf.
+I really love skiing with my kids.

 Favorite Book: Life and Death in Shanghi.
 Favorite Food: Pizza.
 Favorite quote: "Pretend to be what you want to be and you will become what you pretended to be."